seed95/Lalaei/README.md

 ## Names
 ### File Names
-Filenames for `.cpp` and `.h` should be all lowercase and can include underscires(_).
+Filenames for `.cpp` and `.h` should be all lowercase and start with project name (pna).
+Word should be seprated with underscores(_) in the filenames.
 ```
 pna_core.cpp
 pna_core.h
 ```
-Filenames for Qml Objects
+Filenames for Qml Objects start with project name(Pna)
 ```
 PnaAboutDialog.qml
 ```

 ### Common Variable Names
-Variable names in class, struct, global, local must be lowercase with underscore
+Variable names in struct, global, local must be lowercase with underscore
 ```
 QString variable_name; // loswercase with underscore.
 ```